brooklynrail/brooklynrail-platform/content/events/2023/05/artbook-d-a-p.md

 ---
-title: Artbook D.A.P.
+title: Artbook | D.A.P.
 deck: Featuring Sharon Gallagher, Skuta Helgason, and Eleanor Heartney, with Zachary LaMalfa
-summary: Artbook D.A.P.
-President and Executive Director Sharon Gallagher and Artbook Retail Director Skuta Helgason join Rail Editor-at-Large Eleanor Heartney for a conversation.
+summary: D.A.P.
+President Sharon Gallagher and Artbook Retail Director Skuta Helgason join Rail Editor-at-Large Eleanor Heartney for a conversation.
 We conclude with a poetry reading by Zachary LaMalfa.
 people:
   - person: eleanor-heartney
 poets: